ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/forest-cli-commands/init.md

 # init

-The `forest init` command provides an all-in-one initialisation command that will:
+The `forest init` command provides an all-in-one initialization command that will:

 * allow you to log in if you haven't already done so with [forest login](login.md)
 * set up your own development environment on a given project.